MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/create-a-transformation-object.md

 ---
-title: Workflow Sample - Create a Transformation Object
+title: Workflow sample - Create a transformation object
-sidebar_label: Create a Transformation Object
+sidebar_label: Create a transformation object
 description: The workflow to create a transformation object.
 ---